Priyanka Chopra and Nick Jonas Celebrate at Their Engagement Party

 Chopra wore a light pink dress for the occasion and accessorized her look with a sparkly necklace.
 Jonas wore a patterned shirt and dark pants.

 The couple seemed to have a blast celebrating with loved ones.
-The former Jonas Brother band member showed a video of the Quantico actress dancing the night away on Instagram and captioned the clip "celebration time."
+The former Jonas Brothers band member showed a video of the Quantico actress dancing the night away on Instagram and captioned the clip "celebration time."

-The parents of the future bride and groom were there to celebrate the major milestone.
+The parents of the future bride and groom were also there to celebrate the major milestone.
 Jonas posted a picture of himself and Chopra kissing his parents on the cheek.
 The singer's mother, Denise Jonas, also shared a few pictures of her enjoying the night with Priyanka's mother, Mandhu Chopra.

 Actress Alia Bhatt was in attendance, as well.
 She posted a picture of her hanging out with the happy couple on Instagram and captioned it, "ALL HEART.
 Congratulations you guys."